EndPointCorp/end-point-blog/2021/08/kubernetes.md

     emptyDir: {}
 ```

 This one is different from the ones we've seen before which relied on persistent volumes and persistent volume claims.
 This one uses `emptyDir`.
 This means that this volume will provide storage that is persistent throughout the lifetime of the pod.
 That is, not tied to any specific container.
 In other words, even when the container goes away, the files in this volume will stay.
-This is a mechamism that's useful when we want one container to produce some files that another container will use.
+This is a mechanism that's useful when we want one container to produce some files that another container will use.
 In our case, the `build` init container produces the artifacts/binaries that the main `vehicle-quotes-web` container will use to actually run the web app.

 The only other notable difference of this deployment is how its containers use the new prod image that we built before, instead of the dev one.
 That is, it uses `localhost:32000/vehicle-quotes-prod:registry` instead of `localhost:32000/vehicle-quotes-dev:registry`.